linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/31 Credit Risk.md

 Publicly available data is scarce for the CDO and ABS markets.
 The transactions are complicated and difficult to document, but anecdotes have come to light as a result of regulatory action and investigative reporting.
 Two notable cases both hinge on the question of whether the party selecting assets for a CDO was simultaneously betting against it.

 In 2010 the SEC brought a complaint against Goldman Sachs for a CDO named Abacus (U.S. Securities and Exchange Commission, 2010).
 According to the complaint, hedge fund manager John Paulson, who wished to bet against particular BBB-rated RMBS tranches, was permitted to help pick the specific securities that went into the deal.
 Abacus was structured as a synthetic CDO, so the investors in Abacus effectively sold a credit default swap with Paulson as counterparty.
 The transaction amounted to a bet between the two parties about the return on the assets.
-Paulson eventually earned  $1 billion.
-Goldman ultimately settled the case, paying$ 550 million to the SEC.
+Paulson eventually earned  \$1 billion.
+Goldman ultimately settled the case, paying\$ 550 million to the SEC.
 The Goldman employee in charge of Abacus was Fabrice Tourre, who was famously quoted in the SEC complaint: "More and more leverage in the system[ … ] The whole building is about to collapse anytime now … Only potential survivor, the fabulous Fab[rice Tourre] … standing in the middle of all these complex, highly lever aged, exotic trades he created without necessarily understanding all of the implications of those monstruosities[sic]!!!

 Eisinger and Bernstein (2010) reported extensively on the actions of a hedge fund named Magnetar, which profited during the crisis by again betting against CDOs.
 According to the articles, one twist is that Magnetar bought the equity tranches of CDOs, which facilitated their creation, and then bet against more senior tranches using credit default swaps.
 One CDO that Magnetar supposedly helped create was titled "Squared," as it consisted of tranches of other CDOs in which Magnetar had been involved.
 In a further twist, Magnetar in 2007 bundled its equity CDO positions and sold these as a new CDO, Tigris.
 Both Standard and Poor's and Fitch gave portions of Tigris a triple-A rating, but Moody's refused to rate it.
 Magnetar reportedly sold its interest for 450 million.
 Less than a year later, the CDO defaulted.
 Magnetar's activities came to light because of Pro Publica's reporting, but in May 2012, the Wall Street Journal reported that the SEC was investigating Magnetar (Eaglesham, 2012).
 The Journal reported that the SEC was investigating the same issue that arose with Abacus: Did Magnetar have inappropriate influence in selecting assets in certain CDOs?